alphagov/verify-service-provider/adr/0008-provide-an-end-to-end-stub.md

 journey.
 Continuing from this page will take the user to a page containing a series of possible response scenarios that can be selected.

+Any information that needs to be stored from the original request or between pages will be stored in a session cookie.
+The session cookie does not need to be signed or encrypted initially.

 Some scenarios will require additional user input such as a providing a pid value or user account creation attributes.
 These will be provided on subsequent pages.
 In every case the user will need to provide the URL that the stub-hub should send its responses to.